tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Set a fallback calculated package_uuid in database for old package without package_uuid attribute in db status report

-* wapt-scanpackages : add an option to update the local Packages DB table from Packages file index
+* wapt-scanpackages: add an option to update the local Packages DB table from Packages file index

 * add an option to filters maturities